 Creating and sharing your own codes is a helpful and easy way to give information directly to whoever sees the code.

 Find a QR code generator to embed your information.
 Just like scanners, there are a variety of QR generators available on the web.
 Please note that while many apps feature code generators as well as a scanner, these codes may only be readable only by others who have that specific app, which can be too limiting for use.
-Some quick, universal code generators include: Zxing, Delivr, QRstuff, and Maestro.
+Some quick, universal code generators include: Zxing, Delivr, and QRstuff.
 Bit.ly and Google's URL shortening services can also generate a QR code along with the shortened URL for a webpage.

 - If you want to customize your QR code with colors and graphics, make your QR code using Unitag.
 If you prefer to customize your code manually, make a plain black/white code, then edit it in photoshop.